nebularis/systest/README.md

 ## Status

-This project is in alpha at the moment and should be considered such until we reach a 1.x release number.
+This project is in early beta at the moment and should be considered such until we reach a 1.x release number.

 ## License